-IVA has 1,300 elected Swedish and international members.
-They are decision-makers, experts and researchers from the private sector, academia and public administration.
-HM King Carl XVI Gustaf is the patron and participates in IVA’s activities.
+IVA has 1.300 elected national and international Fellows.
+They are decision-makers, experts and researchers from the academia, private sector and public administration.
+H.M King Carl XVI Gustaf is the patron and participates in IVA’s activities.

-The 1,000 or so Swedish members are divided into twelve divisions.
-The divisions monitor, analyse and impact important issues within their field by, for example, organising seminars on topical issues.
-The members are also active in IVA’s Programme Council and projects, and contribute in their area of expertise to IVA’s referral responses to the Government.
+The 1.000 or so national Fellows are divided into twelve divisions.
+The divisions monitor, analyse and impact the development within their field by, for example, organising seminars.
+The Fellows are also active in IVA’s Programme Council and projects, and contribute in their area of expertise to IVA’s referral responses to the Government.

-Important components of IVA are also the Business Executives Council, with about 200 companies and organisations as members, the Innovation Leadership Programme, the Student Council and the regional networks: IVA North, IVA West and IVA South.
+Important components of IVA are also the Business Executives Council, with about 250 companies and organisations as members, the Innovation Leadership Programme IFG, the Student Council and the regional networks: IVA North, IVA West and IVA South.

 IVA also runs a series of projects and arranges seminars throughout the country that are free-of-charge and open to all.

 IVA’s highest decision-making body is the Assembly of the Academy.
-At the Assembly, all members have the right to vote on the election of new Swedish members based on proposals from the Divisions.
+At the Assembly, all Fellows have the right to vote on the election of new Swedish Fellows based on proposals from the divisions.

 The Academy holds four assemblies a year.
 The Academy also organises a public Annual Meeting.

-IVA is governed by the Executive Council, which is also the Academy’s board of trustees.
-The Council has seven members and Carl-Henric Svanberg is Chair.
+IVA is governed by the Presidium, which is also the Academy’s board of trustees.
+The Council consists of seven Fellows with Marcus Wallenberg as Chair.

-The Academy’s Advisory Council is tasked with deliberating on issues that affect and are relevant to all of the Divisions, such as statutes, work procedures and budgets, in preparation for decisions by the Executive Committee.
-The Advisory Council’s members are the Division chairs, the chairs of the three regional networks and IVA’s President.
-The Secretary to the Academy as well as the chairs of the Business Executives Council and the Industrial Research Committee are also called upon to attend meetings.
+The Collegium of the Academy is tasked with deliberating on issues that affect and are relevant to all of the Divisions, such as statutes, work procedures and budgets, in preparation for decisions by the Presidium.
+The members of the Collegium are the Division Chairs, the Chairs of the three regional networks and IVA’s President.
+The Secretary to the Academy as well as the Chair of the Presidium and the Innovation Leadership Programme are also called upon to attend meetings.

 The Academy’s twelve divisions and their focus areas